There is a growing amount of research, statistics and videos about male victims of domestic abuse.

 - 576,000 men (2.5% men) and 1.2 million (4.8% women) were victims of partner abuse in 2018/19 equating to a ratio of two female victims to every one male victim.

 - In 2017/18, 11% of male victims (7.2% women) have considered taking their life due to partner abuse.

 - In 2017/18, nearly half of male victims fail to tell anyone they are a victim of domestic abuse (only 51% tell anyone).
-They are nearly three times less likely to tell anyone than a female victim (49% of men tell no one as opposed to 19% women).
+They are nearly three times less likely to tell anyone than a female victim (49% of men fail to tell anyone as opposed to 19% women).
 This has worsened since 2015/16 where the figures were 61% for men (88% women).

 - In 2018/19 – 16 men (80 women) were killed at the hands of their current or ex-partner.

-- Currently, there are 37 organisations with 204 spaces with only 40 of those places are dedicated for men.
+- In terms of refuges/safe houses, currently, there are 37 organisations with 204 spaces with only 40 of those places are dedicated for men.
 Many parts of the UK have no or limited places at all – for instance London has no spaces.